 Total Project Costs should be determined by State users and input in the table below.
+The tool does not automatically calculate the total project costs for this budget category.

-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Operations and Maintenance-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.

-Please describe the activities these costs will be used to support (i.e. ITD, PRISM, SSDQ or other services).
+Please describe the activities these costs will be using to support (i.e., ITD, PRISM, SSDQ or other services.)

-Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type Total Project Costs Federal Share State Share Lamar Outdoors DUNS 460446615 Contract \$39,517.00 \$33,589.45 \$5,927.55 Description of Services: Billboards TOTAL: Contractual and Subaward \$39,517.00 \$33,589.45 \$5,927.55 Planned MOE: Contractual and Subaward \$0.00
+Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type % of Time on MCSAP Grant Total Project Costs (Federal + State) Federal Share State Share MOE Lamar Outdoors DUNS 460446615 Contract 100.0000 \$33,566.00 \$28,531.00 \$5,035.00 \$0.00 Description of S Description of Services: Billboards TOTAL: Contractual and Subaward \$33,566.00 \$28,531.00 \$5,035.00 \$0.00

-Enter detailed explanation of how you came up with the contractual and subaward costs.
+Enter a detailed explanation of how the contractual and subaward costs were derived and allocated to the MCSAP project.

 Lamar Outdoors has been providing the billboards in our high crash corridors for approximately twelve years.
 We continue to change the message on the billboards to project the current problem in that area.
-We have six billboards ranging from \$ 409.00 per month to \$ 735.00 per month depending on the location.
+We have six billboards ranging from \$ 434.00 per month to \$ 750.00 per month depending on the location.
 These billboards are located in our high crash corridors and over the years we have seen some reduction of the crashes, and feel the billboards have contributed to some of the reduction.
-The signed contract is for \$39517.00
+The signed contract is for \$33566.00

-8 - Other Costs
+Part 4 Section 8 - Other Costs

-Other costs are those not classified elsewhere, such as communications or utility costs.
-As with other expenses, these must be allocable to the Federal award.
-The total costs and allocation bases must be shown in the narrative.
-Examples of Other costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.) and unit cost must be included.
-All Other costs must be specifically itemized and described.
+Other Costs are those not classified elsewhere and are allocable to the Federal award.
+These costs must be specifically itemized and described.
+The total costs and allocation bases must be explained in the narrative.
+Examples of Other Costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.

-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
-Please identify these costs as ITD O&M, PRISM O&M, or SSDQ O&M.
+Operations and Maintenance-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Please identify these costs as ITD O&M. PRISM O&M, or SSDQ O&M. Sufficient detail must be provided in the narrative that explains what components of the specific program are being addressed by the O&M costs.